Green-Software-Foundation/SOFT/Transforming_Organisations_for_Sustainable_Software.md

 <tr>
 <td><strong>Action Steps</strong></td>
 <td colspan="2">No or limited business impact and its impact on carbon (sustainability metrics)</td>
 <td colspan="2">Awareness of IT and its impact on carbon and business change.
-Further facilitation required to embed into business change processes.</td>
+Further facilitation is required to embed into business change processes.</td>
 <td colspan="2">Robust approach of business change and its impact on carbon (sustainability metrics)</td>
 </tr>
 <tr>